linuxhw/hw-probe/INSTALL.BSD.md

 This file explains how to install and setup environment for the tool in your computer.

-Just find the name of your BSD distribution on this page.
+Just find the name of your BSD variant on this page.

 See more info in the [README.md](README.md).